 The Great Office Bake-Off

-With vegan week even reaching the Great British Bake-Off this year, make like Paul Hollywood and create your own baking masterpiece to share with your colleagues or classmates.
-As vegan cake can be just as tasty (or even tastier – Oreo cupcakes anyone?) than those made with eggs and dairy, and you might even convince some omnivores to try more vegan foods!
+With vegan week even reaching the Great British Bake-Off make like Paul Hollywood and create your own baking masterpiece to share with your colleagues or classmates.
+As vegan cake can be just as tasty (or even tastier – Oreo cupcakes anyone?) than those made with eggs and dairy, you might even convince some omnivores to try more vegan foods!